You are currently viewing Insights & Innovations: An Interview with Andy Gay and Garrett Waggoner

 First, it needs to be designed in a way that’s easy to understand for the customer.
 We’re creating a way to hydrate that’s never been done before, so to cut down on the learning curve for the customer this design needs to be easy to understand and communicated thoroughly on our packaging design as well.

 Secondly, the product needs to be aesthetically pleasing.
 Looking at the current market, people not only want a great performing product, but also want products that fit their image or lifestyle.
 For example, new water bottle companies have made a huge impact on the market by creating trendy bottles that serve as fashion accessories that are even sold in clothing department stores.
-This is extremely telling, in terms of the importance of product design.
+This is extremely telling, in terms of the importance of consumer product design.

 Is it fair to assume that you’re trying to disrupt the personal beverage category?